 3.1 Marcus: Heavier, Hotter, More Forceful Moves

-Marcus weighs about 230 pounds and often sleeps on his back or stomach.
-When he turns, he drives more force into the mattress.
-That creates larger waves on beds with high bounce.
+Marcus weighs about 230 pounds and usually sleeps on his back or stomach.
+When he turns, he drives more force into the mattress than most lighter testers do, which makes weak motion control easy to spot.

 During motion tests, Marcus runs a specific pattern: